MohitKedia/Mohit_Portfolio/README.md

 *Analyze the effectiveness of Different Marketing channels and campaigns across key metrics like CTR, ROI, Conversion Rate, CAC , CLTV etc

-*Please find the link to Tableau Dashboard : (https://public.tableau.com/app/profile/mohit.kedia/viz/MarketingCampaignPerformance_17260356654310/DimensionvsMeasures)
+*[Please find the link to Tableau Dashboard] (https://public.tableau.com/app/profile/mohit.kedia/viz/MarketingCampaignPerformance_17260356654310/DimensionvsMeasures)

 *Insights and Recommendations is attached in the word file format.